-They offer payment control, plain vanilla features, but consumers still face rocky road
+New card programs offer payment control, plain vanilla features, but consumers still face a rocky road.

 First the stick, now the carrot.
 First the enforcer, now the friend.

 Following a summer of roiling discontent endured by economically stressed credit cardholders and the equally stressed card issuers that regularly smacked them around, some companies are rolling into autumn with a variety of kinder, gentler programs that get a jump on new federal regulations — and are spiced with a certain retro sensibility.

 All of the initiatives are intended to help consumers manage their debt.
 And, in one way or another, all touch on old-fashioned values that remind us of a time when life in general and money management in particular seemed less complicated:

 - The Chase Blueprint program from JP Morgan Chase gives cardholders new options to pay off their balances and new tools to track their progress.
 Remember, back in the good old days, when people actually settled existing debts before incurring new ones?

 - The plain-vanilla BankAmericard from Bank of America seeks to simplify matters and is named for one of the first popular credit cards introduced a half-century ago.